-Bid Price – Bid price is the maximum price at which the investor or trader is willing to buy a particular stock, share or derivative.
+Bid Price – The maximum price at which the investor or trader is willing to buy a particular stock, share or derivative.

-Ask Price – The ask price is the minimum price at which the seller agrees to sell any particular asset.
+Ask Price – The minimum price at which the seller agrees to sell any particular asset.

 Trading attributes are stock market data attributes which tell you about what happened during a given trading window on the stock exchange.
 Generally, trading attributes include:

-Price of Trade – Price of trade is calculated by dividing the sum of all the trades that are made during a particular trading window with the number of trades.
+Price of Trade – This is calculated by dividing the sum of all the trades that are made during a particular trading window with the number of trades.
 It’s considered the average price of the trade.

 Time of Trade – The times at which a particular trade occurs can be very valuable to an intraday trader.
 These details tell you how the price of an asset fluctuates throughout the day.

 Stock exchanges use abbreviated names of the stocks and shares up for trading instead of their full names.
 This shortened version is called the ‘ticker symbol’.
 Financial market data and stock market data vendors can list the ticker symbols for various assets of interest.
 These ticker symbols then correspond to the company listed on the stock exchange.
 A stocks database can then provide further stock market analytics, such as: